spiwokv/Rtutorial/lessons/01_basic_commands.md

 That's all, lets try to read some data in the next lesson and then we will analyse them.

 ####Tips and tricks

-You don't remember exactly the command (e.g. you are not sure whether it is `len` or `length`)?
+* you don't remember exactly the command (e.g. you are not sure whether it is `len` or `length`)?
 Just type the begining of the command and double-click tabulator.
 You can use it also for parameters of a function.

+* if the command is too long you can separate it on two or more lines (R waits untill the command is closed).

-It is better not to use trivial names for variables because you can overwrite some existing variables.
+* it is better not to use trivial names for variables because you can overwrite some existing variables.

-To generate a vector with constant increment (e.g. 2, 4, 6 ...
+* to generate a vector with constant increment (e.g. 2, 4, 6 ...
 10):
 ```R
 x<-2*1:5
 ```

-You can reverse the order of a vector by:
+* you can reverse the order of a vector by:
 ```R
 x<-2*1:5
 x[5:1]